-- Students are entitled to resit failed assessment items for any module that is awarded a fail grade, unless the failure was due to non-attendance. - Reassessment items that are passed are graded at D-. - If a student is unsuccessful in the reassessment, they have the right to retake the module (or, in some circumstances, take an alternative module).
+• Students are entitled to resit failed assessment items for any module that is awarded a fail grade.

+- Reassessment items that are passed are capped at D-. - If a student is unsuccessful in the reassessment, they have the right to retake the module (or, in some circumstances, take an alternative module); the module grade for a re-taken module is capped at D-. - A student will be notified of the reassessment opportunities in the results notification issued via the secure student portal (SOLE).
+It is the student's responsibility to be aware of and comply with any reassessments.